jan-martinek/diplomka/src/5_design.md

 Highlight (yellow), 6.
 4. 2013 0:30, Jan Martinek:
 Institutions within which a compelling combination of these goods are realised are likely to create conditions that foster and cultivate the moral and political education, reflexivity and empowerment that are fundamental to participatory theories of democracy (Warren 1996). (smith, 199)

-Highlight (yellow), 6.
-4. 2013 0:30, Jan Martinek:
-Blaug's distinction suggests that any form of institutionalisation is disempowering in a democratic sense; but our analysis provides evidence to suggest that democratic innovations can at times be constitutive of the realisation of the kind of democratic agency that he wishes to celebrate. (smith, 199)